Forrest-Z/movel_seirios_msgs/src/odom_3dof/README.md

 ## Usage

-1. Outputs filtered odom topic

-2. Provides odom to base_link tf
+1. Subscribes to raw odometry with *input_topic* as topic name.

+2. Publishes filtered odometry with *output_topic* as topic name.

+3. Provides tf from "odom" to child link with *child_frame_id* as frame id of child link (typically "base_link").